What is Respect?

 Class: Is respect a behavior or an attitude?
 A person's attitude is shown in his or her behavior.
 I can judge a person's behavior, whereas the attitude behind a behavior is not so easy to recognize.
 Therefore, it makes sense to think of respect as a behavior.

-Definition: Respect is tolerant, polite, honest behaviour towards others and compliance with social rules.
+Definition: Respect is tolerant, polite and honest behavior and compliance with legitimate social rules.

-With this definition, every person can and should check his or her behavior.
+With this definition, every person can and should examine his or her behavior.
 If one criterion is not met, it is not respect.

-Respect definition: Respect is tolerant, polite,honest behavior and compliance with social rules - www.learn-study-work.org
+definition: Respect is tolerant, polite and honest behavior and compliance with legitimate social rules - www.learn-study-work.org

 After the Second World War it was clear that such a disaster should not be allowed to happen again.
 That is why the United Nations General Assembly proclaimed in Paris on 10 December 1948: